-Market price risk is the risk that the fair value or future cash flows of the Group's and of the Company's financial assets designated at FVTPL will fluctuate because of changes in market prices.
-Equity price risk arises from the Group's and the Company's short term investments which are the quoted unit trust in Malaysia.
+Equity price risk is the risk that the fair value or future cash flows of the Group's and of the Company's financial assets designated at FVTPL will fluctuate because of changes in market prices.
+Equity price risk arises from the Group's and the Company's short term investments funds with a licensed bank.

-Management of the Group and of the Company monitors the quoted unit trust and the material investments within the portfolio on an individual basis and all buy and sell decisions are approved by the Board of Directors of the Company.
+Management of the Group and of the Company monitors the investment funds and the material investments within the portfolio on an individual basis and all buy and sell decisions are approved by the Board of Directors of the Company.